- Sander Kolsloot

 While Barnsley might not be on top of your to-do list, it is indeed one to consider.
 For the true Stadium Journeyman, the oldest main stand in England is one to consider.
 It hasn’t got the flair of Fulham, or the ooze of Anfield.
 It’s a historical landmark, but without the buzz.
 Tickets aren’t cheap though, as a £20 note will not get you in.
 On matchdays, a £2 increase can be found on the original ticket price.
 Compared to Fulham for example, which is in London, has better seating and is in a somewhat nicer place, the return on investment isn’t one to die for.
 Tickets go from £23 for games against lower tier clubs to as high as £36 for higher tier clubs.
 Occasionally they try to lure in supporters with sale prices, but this will only be for, say, Friday games.
 Most recently, the game against Forest in November 2016 was priced at £15 per ticket.

-There's a fan shop, but it isn't really something to write home about.
-It has a fair amount of memorabilia, but not one to take a detour for.
-The aforementioned original home stand is indeed special, but isn't something extra.
+There’s a fan shop and it has a fair amount of memorabilia for its size.
+The aforementioned original home stand is indeed special, but isn’t something extra.
 Furthermore, there are no additional tours, statues or things to mention.
 The place is therefore just a good old English football ground.

 Oakwell has a long and storied history as a venue, but if you are looking for much beyond the sport itself it is not an essential tourist destination on the groundhopper’s list.
 If, however, you are tired of sterile, modern grounds that have no character, Barnsley FC’s home offers an alternative that allows you to indulge a passion for classic English stadia.